joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/dag_doc_template.md

 - `campaigns` - Campaigns information for all accounts, partitioned by `account_id`, `year`, `month`, `day`
 - `campaign_stats` -  The daily campaigns stats, partitioned by `account_id`, `campaing_id`, `year`, `month`, `day`

-### Responsible Data Engineering Team
+### Responsible Data Teams

-For any questions or concerns about this DAG, please contact the Data Engineering Team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).
+For any questions or concerns about this DAG, please contact the Data Engineering Team or the Data Analytics Team responsible listed in the
+[DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).

 ### Additional Information